vishnukumarkvs/notes/Packer.md

 Packer is a tool to create os images from tremplates

-- AMI - is a blueprint to deploy EC
+- AMI - is a blueprint to deploy EC2 instances
+- Packer is used to customize your own images
+- Its used to crreate golden ima